justin2004/weblog/DRAFTS/spelling_vs_bond/README.md

 ![ethanol maybe](media/ethanol.png)

-An APL expression shows how the language primitives are bonded together.
+An APL expression is a condensed formula that indicates how the language primitives should be bonded together.

 In fact, if you express a function in a [Dyalog APL REPL](https://tryapl.org/) you'll see a tree rendering of the derived function.